rohrerj/scion/doc/dev/design/FABRID.rst

     Using the AS-Host Key is the default option in FABRID.
 Hop Validation Field
     22 bit Message Authentication Code to authenticate the FABRID extension metadata field.
+    The on-path border routers recompute this field to verify that it matches the expected HVF.
+    If the FABRID packet is processed correctly, the border routers update the value of the HVF to the verified HVF.
     With this the receiving endhost can be sure that the packet has actually been processed by that AS.
 Path Validator
     4 byte Path Validator.
 The sending endhost will compute the path validator and the